-We’re not going to deny it — right out of the box, the iPad Pro is an impressive device.
-Regardless of your model choice, iPad or iPad Pro, you’ll have a powerful tablet that’s capable of providing a near-complete experience.
+We’re not going to deny it — right out of the box, the M1 iPad Pro is an impressive device, featuring the same CPU as a MacBook and a mini-LED display.
+But regardless of your model choice, iPad Air or iPad Pro, you’ll have a powerful tablet that’s capable of providing a near-complete experience.
 This is a machine for anyone who wants a full computer in a tablet form.

 Below, we’ve put together a list of the best iPad Pro accessories to ensure you get the most out of your device.
 These include:

 - Best iPad Pro cases